SnurfTech/awesome-command-blocks/command-block-combinations/car.md

 # How to make a car with just command blocks

-> Credits to Gecko72 for making the car block model. https://block-display.com/bd/2589/
+> Car block model used from [https://block-display.com/bd/2589/](https://block-display.com/bd/2589/).
+I am not affiliated with the creator of the block model in any way.

 Ever wanted to drive around in a car in Minecraft that wasn't just one of those incredibly slow redstone machines?
 Well now you can with just 17 command blocks!